stanavdb/cosmere-rpg/README.md

 4. Activate the module in your world settings.

 ## Feature requests and bug reports

-If you encounter any bugs or have ideas for new features, please report them by creating an [Issue](https://github.com/stanavdb/cosmere-rpg/issues).
-For guidelines on Issues see [CONTRIBUTING.md](./CONTRIBUTING.md).
+If you encounter any bugs or wish to share ideas for new features, please let us know by creating an [Issue](https://github.com/stanavdb/cosmere-rpg/issues).
+For guidelines on how to create Issues, please see [CONTRIBUTING.md](./CONTRIBUTING.md).

 ## Contributing

-Want to contribute?
+Wish to contribute?
 Check out [CONTRIBUTING.md](./CONTRIBUTING.md).